mateus0san/calculator-parser/README.md

 # C Calculator Parser
-A recursive descent parser for a calculator simple and bad
+A recursive descent parser for a calculator, simple and bad

 compiling -> `gcc main.c`